apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-Claims.md

 It is also possible to define and use *free-form* attribute release policies outside the confines of a *scope* to freely build and release claims/attributes.

+{% tabs oidcclaimrelease %}

+{% tab oidcclaimrelease Standard %}

-For example, the following service definition will decide on relevant attribute release policies based on the semantics of the scopes `profile` and `email`.
+The following service definition will decide on relevant attribute release policies based on the semantics of the scopes `profile` and `email`.
 There is no need to design or list individual claims as CAS will auto-configure the relevant attribute release policies: